pattern-lab/patternlab-node/README.md

 ## Command Line Interface

-The [command line interface](https://github.com/pattern-lab/patternlab-node/wiki/Command-Line-Interface) is documented in the wiki, and already implemented for you within [Node Editions](https://github.com/pattern-lab?utf8=%E2%9C%93&query=edition-node).
+The rudimentary [command line interface](https://github.com/pattern-lab/patternlab-node/wiki/Command-Line-Interface) is documented in the wiki, and already implemented for you within [Node Editions](https://github.com/pattern-lab?utf8=%E2%9C%93&query=edition-node).
+A [full-featured command line interface](https://github.com/pattern-lab/patternlab-node-cli) is in the works, courtesy of [@raphaelokon](https://github.com/raphaelokon).

 ## Contributing